DanySK/publish-on-central/README.md

      */
     /*
      * This publication can be sent to other destinations, e.g. GitHub
-     * The task name would be 'publishAllPulicationsOnGitHubRepository' */ repository("https://maven.pkg.github.com/OWNER/REPOSITORY", "GitHub") {
+     * The task name would be 'publishAllPublicationsToGitHubRepository' */ repository("https://maven.pkg.github.com/OWNER/REPOSITORY", "GitHub") {
         user = System.getenv("GITHUB_USERNAME")